C2SM/c2sm.github.io/tools/icontools.md

 ```

 ## Run

-The folder [C2SM in icontools](https://github.com/C2SM/icontools/tree/master/C2SM) contains a bunch of scripts to run iconremap and icongridgen on Piz Daint.
+[The folder C2SM in the icontools repository](https://github.com/C2SM/icontools/tree/master/C2SM) contains a bunch of scripts to run `iconremap` and `icongridgen` on Piz Daint.
-Most likely you will use the Icontools to generate a new grid or interpolate boundary conditions for limited-area Icon runs.
+Most likely you will use the DWD ICON tools to generate a new grid or interpolate boundary conditions for limited-area ICON runs.

-Below is a recipe to create initial and boundary files for an ICON LAM run on Piz Daint.
-It is based on Bernhard's cases to create files based on ERA5 data.
+Below is a recipe to create initial and boundary files for an ICON-LAM run on Piz Daint.

-### Generate new Icon grid
+### Generate new ICON grid

  ```bash
 ./icongridgen --nml gridgen.nml
 ```

 ### Interpolate BC from IFS

-This manual refers to the workflow MeteoSwiss is currently using to run LAM-simulations.
+This manual refers to the workflow MeteoSwiss is currently using to run LAM simulations.

-* Add fields FI and z from IFS-analysis to BC prior the intepolation using CDO (GRIB-only).
+* Add fields `FI` and `z` from IFS analysis to BC prior the interpolation using `cdo` (GRIB only).

 ```bash
 cdo -selname,FI analysis fi_file